Maham S. Chappal

 9 in 10 companies use two or more lead enrichment tools to learn more about prospects.
 So, use one of the many tools available online to organize and analyze your sales data.

-Deciding which metric to track can be a complicated task, especially when you’re just starting out.
+Deciding which metric to track in your sales dashboard can be a complicated task, especially when you’re just starting out.
 Each metric looks more important than the other, but you can’t track them all.

 We asked business owners and marketing professionals which sales metrics and KPIs they consider essential, and here’s what they said.